 EPIC will shoot at real locations in HD.
 Many well-known production houses will produce shows for the channel.
 The programming strategy will contain a mix of fiction shows, narrative non-fiction shows, short form content as well as films at launch, the company says.

 For the record, Epic Television, which was set up around October 2012, is the promoter of the channel.
 It is funded by a group of financial investors.
 Samat will be the managing director of the channel, while the rest of the team will include Ravina Kohli, Aparna Pandey and Manish Thukral.
 Kohli was head, Yash Raj Films TV and will be development head, while Pandey will take care of the content and packaging; she was earlier working with Big CBS as business head.
 Thukral will be the chief financial officer for the company.
-Anand Mahindra is one of the many investors, who is backing the channel in his personal capacity.Think you can write a better article than this one?
-If you want to be a full-time journalist with us, send your CV to email@example.com.
+Anand Mahindra is one of the many investors, who is backing the channel in his personal capacity.Have a look at the winning agencies' work portfolio for Digital Agency Awards 2014.
 Major stories over the last 30 days